pascbeck/EposRaidTools/README.md

 - **Clean, Scrollable UI**
   - Two main tabs: **Roster** (status tracking) and **Crests** (currency tracking).
   - On-demand “Request Data” buttons to fetch the latest information from peers running the addon.

-- **Custom Currency Tracking**
-  - Default currency ID: `3114` (crests), but you can add/remove any other currency IDs in the Crests Options dialog.

 ---